Discrete time quantum walk of locally interacting walkers: Conclusion

 Our results show that for the non-interacting case, the two walkers behave independently, spreading ballistically and localizing primarily near the edges of the lattice.
 As the interactions are introduced in the system, probability gradually shifts toward the central region of the lattice, indicating a collapse of the walkers' spread and the emergence of strong spatial correlations.
 At some specific value of the interaction parameter, we observe a transition in system behavior during which the probability distribution becomes heavily localized in the center, reflecting a high degree of bunching and interaction-driven localization.
 As we increase the strength of the interaction, the walkers tend to remain together.
 To quantify the effect of interactions further, we partition the lattice into several blocks at a fixed time step, and we perform coarse-grained calculations.
 This allows us to observe that the spatial distributions of interacting walkers shift from edge regions to the center of the lattice when the interaction parameter is varied.
 It confirms the strong influence of interactions on walkers' dynamics.

-Finally, we also investigate mutual correlations forced by interactions, quantifying them in terms of the entanglement entropy of the reduced density matrix of a walker.
+Next, we also investigate mutual correlations forced by interactions, quantifying them in terms of the entanglement entropy of the reduced density matrix of a walker.
 We observe a significant dependence of entanglement on the interaction parameter.
 The entanglement between the two walkers attains a maximum value at a particular interaction strength, demonstrating the system's ability to dynamically generate and control quantum correlations.
+Finally, we showed exemplary results for the general two-parameter model interpolating between the one-parameter model and the collision-phase model~\cite{Ahlbrecht2012}.

 In the present study, we have limited ourselves to a very simple yet profound interaction.
 One of the future directions would be to consider more involves interactions and see the impact of them on the dynamics and the correlations in the system.
 The form of the most general interaction, which we discussed in the present article, can be used to gain physical insight into the system at the level of the Hamiltonian.